How much does a website cost in Australia

 Don't overpay for complexity you don't need.
 A fast, well-optimised 5-page site will outperform a bloated 30-page site every time - in Google rankings, in user experience, and in actually converting visitors into customers.

 And remember: the biggest hidden cost is a website that doesn't work.
-A $200 site that sits on page 5 of Google and converts no one is infinitely more expensive than a $900 site that brings in new customers every week.
+A cheap site that sits on page 5 of Google and converts no one is more expensive than a properly managed site that brings in new enquiries.

 The Hidden Costs Nobody Talks About